clarencechien/handbook/memory-bank/productContext.md

 1.  **Load**: User visits the URL.
 Service Worker caches everything.
 2.  **View**: User sees the itinerary presented in a beautiful, timeline-based visual format.
 3.  **Offline**: User can reload the page in airplane mode and still see everything.
-4.  **Admin**: Leader enters a cheat code/password to reveal hidden blocks (e.g., "Surprise Birthday Cake here") and music controls.
+4.  **Admin**: Leader clicks the "C&E" avatar and enters a password to reveal hidden blocks and music controls.
+5.  **Music**: Leader can play background music from a curated playlist.
+A "Download" button allows caching these songs for offline playback.

 ## User Experience Goals
 - **"Magazine" Feel**: Typography and layout should feel like a polished publication, not a raw text file.